danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 ### URI resolution

-jsoncons requires a user supplied URI resolver to resolve a URI reference to a schema resoure.
+jsoncons requires a user supplied schema resolver  to resolve a URI reference to a schema resoure.
-A URI resolver is a function object with the signature of `resolver` being equivalent to
+A schema resolver  is a function object with the signature of `resolver` being equivalent to
 <pre>
     Json fun(const <a href="../corelib/utility/uri.md">jsoncons::uri</a>& uri);</pre>

 If unable to resolve the resource, it should return <code>Json::null()</code>.

-Here is an example of a URI resolver that resolves a URI to a physical pathname,
+Here is an example of a schema resolver  that resolves a URI to a physical pathname,

 ```cpp
 std::string root_dir = "./input/jsonschema";